michaelyinopen/timeline/wiki/controlled-timeline.md

 # Controlled Timeline
-Other than providing a `Timeline` component as a self-contained component, this library also provides a `ControlledTimeline` to facilitate integration with other parts of an application.
+Other than providing a self-contained `Timeline` component, this library also provides a `ControlledTimeline` to facilitate integration with other parts of an application.

 `Timeline` component contains its own redux store and contexts, in contrast `ControlledTimeline` does not contain its own redux store and contexts.
 The benefits of having the store and contexts outside of the component: